 Academically, I completed a year of graduate studies in counselling psychology at Trinity Western University.
-Finding myself drawn back to the field of social work, I changed the focus of my graduate studies and will now have a Master of Social Work in the spring of 2020.
+Finding myself drawn back to the field of social work, I began graduate studies and recently completed a Master of Social Work in the spring of 2020.
 During the course of my graduate studies I have focused my research and practice on understanding and supporting people struggling with their mental health.

 Personally, I have lived experience of mental illness and suicide loss.
 My own personal experiences in the realm of mental health are never the focus of counselling, but rather another form of “education” that has powerfully shaped my practice and perspective.

 As a counsellor, the foundations of my practice are rooted in narrative therapy, person-centred therapy, AEDP, and DBT.
 However, I do incorporate helpful techniques and tools from all sorts of other therapies.
 Overall, I strive to be aware of and responsive to whatever approaches would be uniquely helpful for you.